 - 1 teaspoon turmeric

-- 1 to 2 chili peppers minced (jalapeno or cayenne or serrano)
+- 1 chili pepper chopped (jalapeno or cayenne or serrano)

 - 1 tablespoon tomato paste

-- 2 tablespoon fenugreek leaves chopped (or 1 tablespoon dried leaves)
+- 2 tablespoon fenugreek leaves fresh, chopped or 1 tablespoon dried leaves

 - 1 cup water